RarePlex HER2/ER CTC Panel Kit

 Download Test Menu Catalog

-• A clinical research laboratory can process blood to slides to result in their own lab
+- A clinical research laboratory can process blood to slides to result in their own lab

-• Platform produces accurate and highly reproducible results
+- Platform produces accurate and highly reproducible results

-• Flexibility in sample processing – A site can process AccuCyte slides and/or perform staining and analysis
+Convenient pause points in workflow enable shipping between sites - Flexibility in sample processing – A site can process AccuCyte slides and/or perform staining and analysis

-• Leverage worldwide network of CROs
+- Leverage worldwide network of contract research organizations

 BT474 stained with the 0901-VB HER2/ER CTC Panel Kit.